imGuillem/VOAM/README.md

 $$ \Delta E^\dagger (**F^+**) = \Delta E^\ddagger (**F**=0) - (\Delta \mu^\ddagger_{main} + \Delta \mu^\ddagger_{smallmolecules})F^{(+),1} - \frac{1}{2} \Delta \alpha F^2 - \frac{1}{6} (\Delta \beta^\ddagger_{main} + \beta^\ddagger_{smallmolecules}) F^{(+),3} $$

+So the quick scan are performed according to the just presented equations.
+Then, the cubic equation to be solved is tunned according to where the input target barrier is closest (and lowest field strength) to _i.e._ in the negative or positive field domain of fields.

+When trying to compute 2- and 3-D this approach is still applied but using the very modulus of the electric field instead of a single component of the electric field.